PISAresearch/pisa/12-watchtower-API.md

 ### The `wt_init` message

-This messsage contains the information about a node and the type of appointments he is willing to create / accept.
+This message contains the information about a node and the type of appointments he is willing to create / accept.

 1. type: ? (`wt_init`)
 2. data: